mui/mui-x/docs/data/data-grid/state/state.md

 ### Restore the state with `apiRef` [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 You can pass the state returned by `apiRef.current.exportState()` to the `apiRef.current.restoreState` method.
-In the demo below, clicking on **Save current view** will create a snapshot of the state that you can apply on the grid later through the **Custom view** menu.
+In the demo below, clicking on **Save current view** will create a snapshot of the changes made in the state, considering the initial state.
+You can apply these changes on the grid later selecting a saved view in the **Custom view** menu.

 {{"demo": "RestoreStateApiRef.js", "bg": "inline", "defaultCodeOpen": false}}